clarenceb/DevOps-and-Containers/README.md

 <img src="screenshots/devopsdemogenerator-extensions.PNG" alt="Get extension" width="400px"/>

 Install the extension on your Azure DevOps account.
 Once installed, return to the demo generator and create your project.
-To know more about [how to nstall free extensions for Azure DevOps!] here(https://docs.microsoft.com/en-us/azure/devops/marketplace/install-vsts-extension?view=vsts)
+Learn more about how to [install free extensions for Azure DevOps](https://docs.microsoft.com/en-gb/azure/devops/marketplace/install-extension)

 <img src="screenshots/kube_extension2.PNG" alt="Get extension" width="400px"/>